ambrisolla/github-exporter/README.md

    + <b>Without token</b>: 60 requests per hour
    + <b>With a personal token</b>: 5000 requests per hour
    + <b>With a enterprise token</b>: 15000 requests per hour

+It means that more repositories you have set up, more request you will spend.

 # Dashboard
 The dashboard below helps us analyze the metrics collected by the exporter.